asheverdin/CloakingNet/README.md

 ### Usage

-- To reproduce the results of sphere dimensions' generation, run:
+- To train and reproduce the results of sphere dimensions' generation, run:
   ```bash
   python main.py
   ```